i3dprogrammer/DiscordCustomTheme/README.md

 Custom discord theme for me and my friends.

 ## How to use
-Download script.bat and run it, and you're done.
+Download "Apply Theme.bat" or "Remove Theme.bat" and run it, and you're done.

 NOTE: works only for Discord v0.0.301